Fun with a meat cleaver

 The next mishap I remember was Christmas Day, when I was fifteen.
 I’d been given a shiny new Sinclair ZX Spectrum +3 computer.
 I quickly attached a tape recorder to it, so that I could load my games (as you did in those days).
 But the games wouldn’t load.
 After a bit, I got a little miffed and wiggled the connecting lead in the socket.
 It seemed way too loose.
 I’d like to think it was that way straight out of the box, but I have to confess it’s more likely that I broke it.
 Man, that Christmas Day really sucked!

-I don’t recall anything bad happening for a long time after that, not until I started my job as ICT technician at Clounagh Junior High School, aged twenty-seven.
+I don’t recall anything bad happening for a long time after that, not until I started my job as ICT technician, aged 27.
 Now I’m about to talk about The Curse of the Trailing Lead, which has no doubt caught many a person.
 I wasn’t in the job more than a few weeks when I was setting up the internet connection.
 I had the router (a couple of hundred pounds worth of kit) sitting up on the desk with its lead trailing across the floor.
 At one point I stepped away from the desk, and the router decided to come with me; it had little choice, since its lead was around my ankle.
 Crash!
 My eyes almost popped out of their socket, because I was now looking at bare circuitry on the floor.
 The casing had split open and spilled the router’s guts.
 I panicked.
 How am I going to tell this to my boss when I’ve only worked here for a few weeks?
 Calmly, I put the router back together again.
 And you know what?
 I worked a treat!
 I got off lucky.

 You’d think I would have learned my lesson: Don’t leave trailing cables.
 Well, I did learn my lesson.
 The trouble is, not every member of staff in the school has learned it.
 One day, several years later, I happened to be in the art room.
 There was a laptop on the teacher’s desk with its power lead running across the floor to the wall socket.
 Well, when I went to leave the room, the laptop decided to go walkies with me.
 Crash!
 Unbeliebably, aside from one small crack on the screen’s hinge, the laptop survived.